openshift/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 the guidance and infrastructure requirements of the "agnostic installation" method from the official documentation ["Installing a cluster on any platform"](https://docs.openshift.com/container-platform/4.13/installing/installing_platform_agnostic/installing-platform-agnostic.html).

-This method is a fully customized path, allowing the user to deploy a cluster to use any automation they want, including the provider's specific, such as network components, required to deploy an OpenShift cluster.
+This method is a fully customized path, allowing the users to config a cluster using `openshift-installer`, creating the infrastructure using any automation they wanted to provision resources required to install an OpenShift cluster.

 There are other methods and tools than using `openshift-installer` to deploy a provider-agnostic cluster, such as the Assisted Installer, which is not covered by this guide.